merovex-press/stranded-series/series/books/0101-discovery/001-introduce-ephraim.md

 "My business."

+"You got a name?"

+Ephraim hesitated.
+The last thing he wanted was his name to attract attention.
+"Jeffry."

+"Jeffry what?"

+"Boydell."
+It came out of his mouth before he could think.
+Now he had to commit to it.
+"Jeffry Boydell."

-"But, you're a dandy.
-I mean, look at you."
+"You're a dandy, Mister Boydell.
+I mean, look at you.
+Nobody dresses like that out here."

 Ephraim looked down at his suit.
+It fit Philadelphia fashion with its skin tight breeches buckled at the knee.
+He had loosened the fitted blue waistcoat during the walk from Shippensburg, but the neckerchief hid that.
+The gold embroidery and buttons did stand out.
+The Smith's breeches were similar, albeit black, with a looser fitting brown waistcoat.
+None of the ruffles, embroidery or non-functional buttons.

 "No way you're working in that.
 You've not worked a rough day in your life."

-"My father was a smith, I'll have you know.
-I 'prentised under him."
+"My father was a smith, I'll have you know."
 He made a point of changing his accent a bit.
 He tried to sound rougher.
-"I can work the bellows.
+"I 'prentised under him.
+I can work the bellows.
 I can do most of the work you would expect if you had a 'prentise.
 You're doing work you oughtn't do if you're the master smith.
-I can't do much about the suit."
+I can't do much about the suit.
+But, you can't judge a book by its cover."

+"Humph."
 The smith considered Ephraim for a few moments.
 "Go on.
 Let me see your hands."

 Ephraim held his hands out.

 The smith grabbed the hand, and turned it palm up and back to palm down.
 "Not a dandy's hands.
 I'll give you that.
-Not quite rough, but not dainty."
+Not quite rough, but not dainty.
+They've seen some work."

 "As I said, I 'prentised under my father.
 He wanted something better of me and my brother.
 Don't let my attire deceive you.
 I can do just about everything you need."

 "Everything, eh?
 We'll see about that.
 It would do to have a lighter load.
-I'll try you on and see if this works out.
+I'll try you on and see if this works out, Mister Boydell.
 But, if you've not proved your metal by week's end, away with ya."

 Ephraim noted the bite in the smith's warning.
 He thought back to the hot, sweaty days as a young boy.
 It just occurred to him that he may not be in the best shape to swing a hammer.
 He had to try.
 "There's something more?"